BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 To control the LED actuator, the [trigger](http://bitalino.com/pyAPI/#bitalino.BITalino.trigger) method is used, while the [battery](http://bitalino.com/pyAPI/#bitalino.BITalino.battery) method is used to obtain and change the low battery level threshold in such a way that the LED turns on or off.

-A detailed notebook version of this script is available at [LightsBIT_steps.ipynb](detailed/LightsBIT_steps.ipynb)
+An annotated notebook version of this script is available at [LightsBIT_steps.ipynb](detailed/LightsBIT_steps.ipynb)

 **IMPORTANT NOTE:** You need to adapt the code so that the `macAddress` variable has the correct value for your operating system and device MAC address.